yujunz/gitlab.com-runbooks/utilities/1password+direnv.md

 ## Initializing 1Password-CLI: `op`

-Much like the 1Password app, it's CLI counterpart needs to be [initialized](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool), which requires your **Secrey Key** (you can find it in your 1Password Emergency Kit or in the 1Password App > Preferences > Accounts tab).
+Much like the 1Password app, its CLI counterpart needs to be [initialized](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool), which requires your **Secrey Key** (you can find it in your 1Password Emergency Kit or in the 1Password App, under Preferences > Accounts tab).

 ```
 you@your_laptop:~:op signin gitlab.1password.com <YOUR_EMAIL_ADDRESS>